 Size: 150 ha, 6 km motorway upgrade, 1 km tunnel, renovation railway station Zuid

-Client: Rijkswaterstaat, ProRail & gemeente Amsterdam
+Client: Rijkswaterstaat, ProRail & municipality of Amsterdam

 Contractor: consortium ZuidPlus (Fluor, HOCHTIEF, Heijmans)

 Cooperation: Team V Architects, Zwart & Jansma Architects

 Type: Tender, design vision, preliminary design (VO), final design (DO)